 Indian Creek results

-Fermilab routinely monitors Indian Creek and the results are displayed on this page.
+Fermilab continues to monitor Indian Creek and the results are displayed on this page.
 A frequently-asked-questions page provides more information, and we have posted an aerial view of Indian Creek as well.

-About the graph: A symbol appears on every day in which a sample has been taken and analyzed.
-Samples with no detectable level of tritium are represented by a symbol on the line at the limit of detection (1 pCi/ml).
+About the graphs: A solid dot appears on every day in which a sample has been taken and analyzed.
+Samples with no detectable level of tritium are represented by a solid dot on the line at the limit of detection (1 pCi/ml).

 Footnote: A picocurie is the unit used to specify how many tritium particles in a water sample decay into helium particles each second.
 Standard tests can detect levels of tritium in water that are larger than about 1 picocurie per milliliter.
 The Department of Energy surface water standards specify a limit of 2600 picocuries per milliliter.